tweber225/trans-retina/README.md

 Version 2: July 2017 (1-4 colors+more features)

+Version 3: August 2018 (1-6 channels, NIR-sensitive camera)

-MATLAB code to run camera in sync with alternating LEDs (up to 4) for trans-scleral retina imaging.
+MATLAB code to run IDS camera (with .NET interface) in synchrony with alternating LEDs (up to 6) for trans-illumination chorioretinal imaging.
 In the directory: "cam_exposure_LED_sync" is a Arduino sketch file that should syncronize exposure signals and the LED outputs.

-In the future repo may include some analysis code.
+OBSOLETE IN NEW!
 MATLAB GUI (multicolor_imaging_GUI.m) hot keys:

 p = Start/stop preview